algorandfoundation/xGov/Proposals/xgov-93.md

 We are building a real-time, tower defence, web3, mobile game that has a fun and exciting user experience.
 The game is currently accessible on Android and iOS devices via a mobile app and PC via a web browser.

-We've hosted multiple tournaments in the past with very positive results you can read a detailed report on our very first tournament here: [https://medium.com/cosmic-champs/tournament-wrap-up-d1b5d8ff8713](https://medium.com/cosmic-champs/tournament-wrap-up-d1b5d8ff8713)
+We've hosted multiple tournaments in the past with very positive results you can read a detailed report on our very first tournament here: <a href="https://medium.com/cosmic-champs/tournament-wrap-up-d1b5d8ff8713">https://medium.com/cosmic-champs/tournament-wrap-up-d1b5d8ff8713</a>

 ## Future Blueprint
 -